 - Do you share some of the numerous promises of God in the Bible and how they are always true?

-These might be the very things your child struggles with: be kind, share, be respectful, be responsible.
-Help your child see what joy those qualities or actions bring, and how those qualities can bless others.
+These might be the very things your child struggles with: be kind, share, be respectful, and be responsible.
+Help your child see what joy those qualities or actions bring and how those qualities can bless others.

-One day, our son Noah joyfully fixed and served his dad breakfast.
-I playfully paraphrased Luke 22:27 – “For who is greater, the one who is at the table or the one who serves?
+One day, our son Noah joyfully fixed and served Jim breakfast.
+Lynne playfully paraphrased Luke 22:27 – “For who is greater, the one who is at the table or the one who serves?
 Is it not the one who is at the table?
 But I am among you as the one who serves.”
-Noah grinned as Jim pretended to be upset that the guy getting the breakfast was less cool, because the server was acting like Jesus.
+Noah grinned as Jim pretended to be upset that the guy getting the breakfast was less cool because the server was acting like Jesus.

-4. To teach your child about God, spark their curiosity about God.
+4. To teach your child about God, spark their curiosity!

-One mom would often read from a book about kids’ questions for God while they had breakfast.
-She would encourage a lively discussion without simply reading the “right” answers, so that her kids would be eager for the next morning’s conversation.
+Linda would often read from a book about kids’ questions for God while they had breakfast.
+She would encourage a lively discussion without simply “reading the right answers” so that her kids would be eager for the next morning’s conversation.

-Once you have frequently helped children view God’s word as inviting and encouraging, then you have a platform to begin using it for gentle, loving reproof.
-Until then, be very wary of any tendency to selfishly manage kids behavior with Bible verses or “Jesus is disappointed in you” kinds of messages.
-Use scripture to model, plant seeds, and set the stage for God to woo kids toward repentance with kindness.
+Once you have frequently helped children view God’s word as inviting and encouraging, then you have a platform to begin to use it for gentle, loving reproof occasionally.
+But be very wary of any tendency to selfishly manage kids’ behavior with Bible verses or “Jesus is disappointed in you” kinds of messages.
+Use scripture to model, plant seeds, and set the stage for God to woo kids toward repentance with His great kindness.
 (Romans 2:4)

-A change in heart that replaces anxious perfectionism
+A change in heart: from perfectionism to grace

 God’s word is a precious gift.
 Be careful not to use it as a behavior management tool.
 Instead, teach your children about God by showing the joy that your faith brings you!
 This can spark your child’s curiosity about God and His great love.